 How to apply

-If you're interested in fostering a detector dog puppy, complete the application form, which has more information about what's involved.
-Return your completed application to firstname.lastname@example.org.
+If you're interested in fostering a detector dog puppy, complete our online application form.
+It has more information about what's involved.

 Find out more